 One Great George Street, Westminster, London, SW1P 3AA

-Should you have any enquiries please contact ADA on: 02476 992889 or email us at firstname.lastname@example.org
+For assistance with bookings and any enquiries about the Conference please contact ADA on: 02476 992889 or email us at firstname.lastname@example.org

 Vice President, National Farmers' Union

-Director of Flood Risk Strategy & National Adaptation, Environment Agency
+Director of Flood Risk Strategy and National Adaptation, Environment Agency

 ADA’s 81st Annual Conference & AGM took place on Wednesday 14 November 2018 to a packed audience of over 200 delegates and guests.
 Thank you to each of our speakers and sponsors The Risk Factor and Tony Gee for their kind support.
 Below you can find information about each of our speakers, download their presentation slides, and find links to videos they showed.